dellytools/delly/vis/maze/README.md

 ## Inspecting several different loci
 As said before, `maze` works with two FASTA files, the one containing your assemblies/long reads and the other one containing the piece of reference to compare them to.
-However, if you specify two FASTA files with equally many entries you will trigger a pairwise comparison between the sequences.
+However, if you supply two FASTA files with equally many entries you will trigger a pairwise comparison between the sequences.

 There is a helper script in the `maze` folder that can generate these